callebedrums/ajs-to-angular/README.md

 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 Run `npm test:tdd` to execute the unit tests and keep listening for files changes to automatically run the tests again.

-The project uses puppeteer dependency to run the tests in the headless chrome, which don't require a grafical interface environment to execute the tests.

 ## Consuming the library